pnp/PnP/Solutions/Business.StarterIntranet/README.md

 - For SharePoint 2016, install the [SharePoint Server 2016 Client Components SDK](https://www.microsoft.com/en-us/download/details.aspx?id=51679)
 - Install Node.js on your machine https://nodejs.org/en/
 - Install the 'webpack' Node JS client (`npm install webpack --global`)
-- Go to the ".\App" folder and install all dependencies listed in the package.json file by running the `npm install` cmd
+- Go to the ".\app" folder and install all dependencies listed in the package.json file by running the `npm install` cmd
-- Check if everything is OK by running the "`webpack`" cmd from the ".\App" folder.
+- Check if everything is OK by running the "`webpack`" cmd from the ".\app" folder.
 We shouldn't any errors here (just warnings)
 - According to the targeted SharePoint version, compile the extensibility provider Visual Studio solution with the corresponding PnP NuGet package (the deployment script uses the *Debug* bin folder by default).
 Be careful, the PnP NuGet package version **must be the same** as the PnP PowerShell one.
 Before adding a new NuGet package, make sure your removed all older references (remove the old *Debug* folder as well).

 <table style="margin: 0px auto;">